Year 2 Maths

 In year 2 we have been doing lots of work on building up our fluency.
 Lot's of the children have been enjoying DAILY 10!
 A quick fire quiz with targeted questions...
 Click below to have a go!

-For subtraction we have started learning a new method - finding the difference.
-Rather than counting backwards, you can count on from the smallest number to the big number.
+For subtraction we have started learning a new method.
 Here's how it works...

 We also practised using methods in our head to help calculate with small numbers.
 We used our fingers to help us!